 One of the primary places where you will first encounter Bunkai is in the study of Kata.
 For example a Kata may define a movement sequence involving a left outward block (Hidari Ura Chudan Uke) followed by a right upward block (Migi Age Uke).
 Now the question becomes, what is the intent behind these two blocks?
 What is the opponent doing?
 What would using these two blocks allow me to do next?

 What is interesting is that you can usually tell exactly what a person is thinking about when they perform a sequence of movements.
 In our example if a person believes they are dealing with two different strikes from an opponent they will perform the blocks in one way.
-If they believe they are dealing with only a single strike they will do the blocks in a different way.
-If they think the first movement is a block but the second movement is in reality a forearm strike to the face then the movements will look different again.
+If they believe they are dealing with only a single strike they will do the blocks differently.
+If they think the first movement is a block but the second movement is, in reality, a forearm strike to the face then the movements will look different again.
 How you move depends very much upon how you are thinking.
 The same movement can be employed in many different ways simply by thinking about the movement in a different context.

 So Bunkai is not only about what you are doing, but why you are doing it.
 Ultimately the “why” is probably more important than the “what.”
 What you are doing becomes a fundamental skill set over time.
 But why you are using that skill instead of some other skill is of more critical importance.
 With practice you will begin to appreciate how a particular movement is beneficial when applied at the most appropriate time.

 There is much to be said about experimenting with different Bunkai.
 Sometimes you will find your Bunkai and subsequent actions do not work out well.
 What you were thinking simply doesn’t provide you with reliable or beneficial results.
 But this is not a problem.
 You have learned something.
 Not all Bunkai needs to be successful to be instructional.
-In fact it is good to find more ways that something fails than the few ways in which it succeeds.
-This will keep you from trying something that is unlikely to work in the middle of a conflict situation.
+It is good to find the many ways that something fails in addition to the few ways in which it succeeds.
+This will keep you from trying something unlikely to work in the middle of a conflict situation.

 When you find a particular Bunkai that works break it down.
 Understand why it affects the opponent in the way that it does.
 Explore how the opponent will be positioned next so that you can define subsequent Bunkai to address that situation as well.
 Then explore slight variations in your assumptions.
 What if the opponent’s strike is a little lower?
 What if your center is oriented differently at the start of the sequence?
 What if the angle of attack is slightly more to the right or left?
 How do these changes affect your Bunkai?